vidishsirdesai/projects/README.md

 Although GBDT Classifier has the highest training time, the prediction time is quick.

-Considering all of the above, GBDT classifier is chosen for deployment.
+Therefore, considering all of the above, GBDT classifier is chosen for deployment.

 #